filnik/salestaxesproblem/README.md

 This is an Android Application who aims to solve the Sales Taxes Problem.
 It's released under the MIT License.

+To build, just install Android Studio and open the main build.gradle file.

+After that, in the folder tree, just open app > filnik.salestaxesproblem > filnik.salestaxesproblem.test,
+right click on the folder and "run Tests in filnik..." to run each test and see the application autocompleting the task.

+I've added a sleep at the end of each test to let the user read the final result before exiting.

 ----

 Basic sales tax is applicable at a rate of 10% on all goods, except books, food, and medical